rust-lang/book/nostarch/chapter15.md

 them in more detail in Chapter 20.

-We fill in the body of the `deref` method with `&self.0` so `deref` returns a reference to the value we want to access with the `*` operator; recall from the “Using Tuple Structs without Named Fields to Create Different Types” section of Chapter 5 that `.0` accesses the first value in a tuple struct.
+We fill in the body of the `deref` method with `&self.0` so `deref` returns a reference to the value we want to access with the `*` operator; recall from “Using Tuple Structs Without Named Fields to Create Different Types” in Chapter 5 that `.0` accesses the first value in a tuple struct.
 The `main` function in Listing 15-9 that calls `*` on the `MyBox<T>` value now compiles, and the assertions pass!

 Without the `Deref` trait, the compiler can only dereference `&` references.
 The `deref` method gives the compiler the ability to take a value of any type